ockertbotha-gitea/gitea-installation/configuration/02-ManagingUsers.md

 The **User Account Management** screen lists all the current users and if you've been following these guides there will be only be the one: *'gitadmin'*

-Let's create a few users; press the **Create User Account** button and make the following test user:
+Let's create the users; press the **Create User Account** button and start with Jane:

 ```
 Authentication Source:            Local